FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 creating connections. shortcuts, data pipelines and semantic models.
 In the lab which covers staged deployments, you will use the folders named **Dev**, **Test** and **Prod** to configure a different datasource path for each environment.

  To test multitenancy, there are also several customer-specific folders inside the **Customers** folder.
+The following screenshot shows the data files for the customer named **Contoso** in the **Customers/Contoso** folder

  <img src="./images/GettingStarted/media/image5-G.png" style="width:80%" />